TeamDmod/dmod/CONTRIBUTING.md

 1. Fork the repository and create your branch from master
 2. Run `npm i` in the repository root
+3. Rename `.example.env` to `.env` and fill in the information
+4. Install [redis](https://redis.io/) to your system.
+And start up the redis server.
+[Windows Help](https://github.com/ServiceStack/redis-windows)
-3. Run `npm run dev` to test in the production environment
+5. Run `npm run dev` to test in the production environment
-4. Format your code (automatic formatting coming soon)
+6. Format your code (automatic formatting coming soon)
-5. Open the pull request
+7. Open the pull request

 ## Development Workflow